BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnTranscriptClique

   The purpose of the AgnTranscriptClique class is to store data pertaining to an individual maximal transcript clique.
 This clique may only contain a single transcript, or it may contain many.
 The only stipulation is that the transcripts do not overlap.
 Under the hood, each ``AgnTranscriptClique`` instance is a pseudo node (a GtFeatureNode object) with one or more transcript features as direct children.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnTranscriptClique.h>`_.
+See the `AgnTranscriptClique class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnTranscriptClique.h>`_.

 .. c:type:: typedef void (*AgnCliqueVisitFunc)(GtFeatureNode*, void*)